arkossy/emacs/README.md

 # Personal GNU Emacs configuration files

 These files are my settings initialisation files for Emacs.
-The reason I created this file is that I wanted to separate the compulsory boot code from the custom settings and personal settings.
+The objective was to separate the compulsory boot code from the custom settings and personal settings.

-My emacs code structure has been influenced by learning from Protesilaos Stavrou <info@protesilaos.com>.
+*Note: My emacs code structure has been influenced by learning from Protesilaos Stavrou <info@protesilaos.com>.*

 The 'emacs-custom-settings.el' and 'emacs-personal-settings.el' files are